rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 None of the above cases is completely suited to support empty sections.
 That is, because all of them, one way or another, add a requirement that at least one subsequent node must exist.
-Even if there were corresponding definitions, it simply is not possible to truly guarantee that even one subsequent node always exists (e.g. user/input errors).
+Even if there were corresponding definitions, it simply is not possible to truly guarantee that such a node always exists (e.g. user/input errors).

 However, because the sectioning node has already been entered, the sectioning node itself is guaranteed to exist.
 Because of that, its events can be used